 Buy America Build America Requirements

 DWSRF construction projects must comply with the Buy America Build America provisions.
 Projects started prior to May 14, 2022, may be exempt.
-Visit the EPA website for more information on the BABA requirements and the waiver process at epa.gov/cwsrf/build-america-buy-america-baba.
+Visit the EPA BABA requirements website for more information on BABA requirements and the waiver process.